osardena/miniproject1-003-os/Section 1 - Linux and Vi Commands.md

 There is a shortcut to immediately go back to your home directory--no matter where your current working directory is: simply type ```cd``` or ```cd ~```.

+## File Paths in Linux

+A file path tells you the location of where a file or folder is on your computer.
+When a file is inside a folder or a folder is inside another folder, a forward slash (**/**) is used to show this hierarchy.
+For example, if a file named **index.html** is in a folder called **IS117** which is in your **Documents** folder, then the file path for that file would be **/home/user/Documents/IS117/index.html**.
+The forward slashes symbolize that one item is stored inside of the item before it.

+To quickly see the file path of where you currently are in your system, type ```pwd``` and it will give you the full path to your position.

+File paths can be used to change directories; by typing ```cd``` followed by a space and then the filepath.

 ## Vi and Usage

 Vi is a text editor that can be used to edit plain texts and programs.